Banff Mountain Film Competition

 - One hotel room for three nights during the festival

-Films entered into competition will also be considered for inclusion in our World Tour programs that reach a global audience of over half a million people through screenings in over 40 countries.
+Films entered into competition will also be considered for inclusion in our World Tour programs that reach a global audience of over half a million people through screenings in approximately 50 countries.
 Short films are particularly popular for the programming flexibility they provide so if you are submitting a longer film, you may wish to also enter a shorter version in competition for both Festival and World Tour consideration (World Tour programs are typically 2 hours long and contain 5-9 mixed films).
 If your film is selected for the World Tour, our team will contact you to arrange a separate licensing agreement.

 Awards & Prizes